moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_semantic_model/deploy_lens_on_dataos/index.md

 ## Steps

-You follow the below steps to deploy a Lens on DataOS.
+You follow the below steps to deploy Lens on DataOS.

 ### **Step 1: Prepare the Lens semantic model folder in the Data Product directory**

 The semantic model is organized within the `resources/lens/` directory of the Data Product.
-You don’t need to push the Lens model individually.
-Instead, you will push the entire Data Product directory, which includes the Lens model, to a code repository such as [GitHub](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github), [AWS CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/getting-started.html), or [Bitbucket](https://support.atlassian.com/bitbucket-cloud/docs/push-code-to-bitbucket/), once all the Data Product Resources are prepared.
-This ensures that the Lens model, along with all Data Product resources, is included in the overall deployment, with proper synchronization for version tracking and collaboration.
+You don’t need to push the Lens individually.
+Instead, you will push the entire Data Product directory, which includes the Lens semantic model, to a code repository such as [GitHub](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github), [AWS CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/getting-started.html), or [Bitbucket](https://support.atlassian.com/bitbucket-cloud/docs/push-code-to-bitbucket/), once all the Data Product Resources are prepared.
+This ensures that the Lens, along with all Data Product resources, is included in the overall deployment, with proper synchronization for version tracking and collaboration.

 The following structure illustrates how the Lens Resource will be organized within the Data Product directory before being pushed to the code repository.